Citizens’ Jury Case Study: NDIS Citizens’ Jury Scorecard Project

 This guide is intended to be an introduction to the Senate and its procedures.
 It is designed to give NGO staff an understanding of the basics of the Senate and how to best achieve policy and campaigning goals.

-Need to contact Australian Members of Parliament?
-Here’s the contact list and even some handy mailing labels.
+Need to know how to contact Australian Senators and Members of Parliament?
+Here are contact lists and even some handy mailing labels.

 Gillian Triggs, the now Former President of the Australian Human Rights Commission, launched the Defending Democracy report at Progress 2017.
 She argued that advocacy is fundamental to our society but under threat with it increasingly difficult for people to speak up when they disagree.